seokjaeyoo/seokjaeyoo.github.io/index.md

 We're recruiting graduate students and postdocs.
 We pursue a democratic and social lab environment rather than a hierarchical environemnt.
 Please find [our lab manual](link) for our efforts to a lab culture.

+We also welcome undergraduate internship.
+Feel free to reach out to Prof. Yoo if interested.

 - **Open Office** : No reservation is required.
 Any topics are welcome.
 Details for Open Office are described in [this post](post).
 In Fall semester 2021, Open Office hours are xx:xx am ~ xx:xx am (day).
 Please find [Google Calendar](https://calendar.google.com/calendar/embed?src=c_t42fgem8cotfbrv0fli02jq43k%40group.calendar.google.com&ctz=Asia%2FSeoul) for Prof. Yoo's schedule.
 - **Open Lab** : TBA
 - **Lab manual** : TBA